regnull/easyecc/README.md

 	// Output: Signature verified: true
 ```

-Encrypt data so only the owner of the private key can decrypt it:
+Encrypt data so only the owner of the private key can decrypt it (Using [ECDH](https://en.wikipedia.org/wiki/Elliptic-curve_Diffie%E2%80%93Hellman)):

 ```Go
 	aliceKey, err := GeneratePrivateKey(P256)